IBM-Cloud/DevOps-Services-Docs/docs/reference/projectadmin/index.md

 * Add, edit, delete, and run pipeline stages or jobs

 ----
+<a name='managing_projects'></a>
 ##Managing projects

 A common task for project owners and admins is to manage the project's settings and members.
 When you sign in to DevOps Services, the My Projects page opens.
 On the Requests page, you can see any requests to join projects that you administer.
 As an admin, you can accept or reject those requests.

 In projects that you own or administer, you can invite people to be members.
 On the Members page, click **INVITE MEMBERS**.

 As a project owner or admin, you can also change your project settings.
 For example, you can add or change the project's image, modify its description, enable or disable features, and make the project public or private.
-If you are the project owner, you can also reassign its ownership or delete the project.
+If you are the project owner, you can also reassign its ownership, change its name, or delete the project.
 To access the project settings, click the **Settings** icon.

 ![Project settings gear icon][7]

 ----
+<a name='promoting_demoting'></a>
 ##Promoting or demoting project admins

 Because each project can have multiple admins, you can be promoted or promote others to the project admin role.